daniyal91/dh_learner_client/README.md

 angularjs-boilerplate-tp
 ========================

-A sophisticated build management system for angularjs

-A kickstarter for AngularJS projects.
+A kickstarter for AngularJS projects with sophisticated build management system.

 ##Quick Start